-The Replacement of fuse boxes with consumer units
+The Replacement of domestic fuse boxes with consumer units

 In previous generations of electrical installations the circuits were protected by fuses.
 When something went wrong with the circuit, the fuse would burn out thus protecting the circuit from damage.